-Several credit card issuers will use terms like “Attorney Placement Pending”, or reference the fact that they may soon decide to place your account with a law firm for collection.
-In several instances the word “may” should read as “will”.
+Aside from using the term pre-legal, several credit card issuers will use terms like “Attorney Placement Pending” or reference the fact that they may soon decide to place your account with a law firm for collection.
+In several instances, the word “may” should read as “will.”
 In other instances, placing your account for legal collection is mentioned among a couple of other options, such as sending your account to a collection agency, or selling to a debt buyer.

 You can typically prevent your account being placed for legal collections, and it is often advisable to do so.
 Resolve can help you tailor a strategy that will often limit your legal exposure while settling your debts.